 The secretariat of the project committee shall be allocated to the National Body that submitted the proposal, or the technical management board shall decide on the allocation amongst the offers received if the proposal did not originate from a National Body.

-National Bodies that approved the new work item proposal and nominated (a) technical expert(s) shall be registered as P-members of the project committee.
+National Bodies that approved the new work item proposal and nominated (a) technical Expert(s) shall be registered as P-members of the project committee.
 National Bodies that approved the new work item proposal but did not make a commitment to participate actively shall be registered as O-members.
 National Bodies that voted negatively, but nevertheless indicated that they would participate actively if the new work item was approved, shall be registered as P-members.
 National Bodies voting negatively without indicating a wish to participate shall be registered as O-members.

-The office of the CEO shall announce to the National Bodies the establishment of the project committee and its membership.
+The Office of the CEO shall announce to the National Bodies the establishment of the project committee and its membership.

-National Bodies will be invited to confirm/change their membership status by informing the office of the CEO.
+National Bodies will be invited to confirm/change their membership status by informing the Office of the CEO.

 The secretariat will contact any potential liaison organizations identified in the new work item proposal or in National Body comments thereon and will invite them to indicate whether they have an interest in the work and, if so, which category of liaison they would be interested in.
 Requests for liaison will be processed according to the existing procedures.